CyVerse-learning-materials/container_camp_workshop_2018/docker/dockerintro.rst

 ..
 Note::

 	The EXPOSE command does not actually make any ports accessible to the host!
-Instead, this requires publishing ports by means of the -p flag when using $ docker run.
+Instead, this requires publishing ports by means of the ``-p`` flag when using ``docker run``.

 - PUSH pushes your image to Docker Cloud, or alternately to a private registry